Theodoric I: Alliance against the Huns

-Battle of Châlons
+Battle of the Catalaunian Plains

-Then Aëtius and Theodoric followed the Huns and fought against them at the Battle of Châlons near Troyes in about June 451.
+Aëtius and Theodoric followed the Huns and fought against them at the Battle of the Catalaunian Plains near Troyes in or about June 451.
 Most Visigoths fought at the right wing under the command of Theodoric but a smaller force fought at the left under the command of Thorismund.

 Theodoric's forces contributed decisively to the victory of the Romans, but he himself was killed during the battle.
 Jordanes records two different accounts of his death: one was that Theodoric was thrown from his horse and trampled to death; the second was that Theodoric was slain by the spear of the Ostrogoth Andag, who was the father of Jordanes's patron Gunthigis.

 The body of Theodoric wasn't found until the next day.
 According to Gothic tradition he was mourned and buried by his warriors on the battlefield.
-Immediately Thorismund was elected as successor of his father.
-Other sons of Theodoric were Theodoric II, Frederic, Euric I, Retimer and Himnerith.
+Immediately, Thorismund was elected as successor of his father.